khalid-hussain/shaheen/chap14.md

 have said that my struggle was for personal gains.
 Apart from this, I'm afraid of turmoil.
 Abu Abdullah's supporters would start a civil war in Granada.'"

-Badr Bin Mughira said, "What would be a more generous treatment with Abu Abdullah that he has not been dragged into the markets of Granada with a noose around his neck.
+Badr bin Mughira said, "What would be a more generous treatment with Abu Abdullah that he has not been dragged into the markets of Granada with a noose around his neck.
 Tell Al-Zeghel not to give any weight to such people whose self-deceit is such that they want to build a nation with a tried and tested